philippinespire/pire_ssl_data_processing/README.md

 SSL, CSSL and lcWGS pipelines use scripts from the [Pre-Processing PIRE Data](https://github.com/philippinespire/pire_fq_gz_processing) repo at the beginning of files processing.

 Each species will get it's own directory within this repo.
-Try to avoing putting dirs inside dirs inside dirs.
+Try to avoid putting dirs inside dirs inside dirs.

 The Sgr dir will serve as the example to follow in terms of both directory structure and documentation of progress in `README.md`.